herotechcourse/kotlin-lotto-precourse/README.md

 - [x] The user can enter the winning numbers.
   - [x] If there are not exactly 6 comma-separated tokens, throw `IllegalArgumentException`
     - “[ERROR] Winning numbers must contain 6 numbers.”
-  - [x] If any token is not numeric or is outside the 1–45 range, throw `IllegalArgumentException`
+  - [x] If any token is outside the 1–45 range, throw `IllegalArgumentException`
-    - “[ERROR] Input is not a number.”
-    - “[ERROR] Lotto numbers must be between 1 and 45.”
+    - “[ERROR] Lotto number(s) must be between 1 and 45.”
   - [x] If there are duplicate numbers, throw `IllegalArgumentException`
     - “[ERROR] Winning numbers contain duplicates.”
   - [x] Allow leading/trailing whitespace and trim spaces around each number.

-- [ ] The user can enter the bonus number.
+- [x] The user can enter the bonus number.
-  - [ ] If the input is not a single number, throw `IllegalArgumentException`
+  - [x] If the input is not a single number, throw `IllegalArgumentException`
-    - “[ERROR] Bonus number is not a single number.”
-  - [ ] If the input is not numeric or is outside the 1–45 range, throw `IllegalArgumentException`
     - “[ERROR] Input is not a number.”
+  - [x] If the input is outside the 1–45 range, throw `IllegalArgumentException`
-    - “[ERROR] Lotto numbers must be between 1 and 45.”
+    - “[ERROR] Lotto number(s) must be between 1 and 45.”
-  - [ ] If the bonus number is one of the winning numbers, throw `IllegalArgumentException`
+  - [X] If the bonus number is one of the winning numbers, throw `IllegalArgumentException`
     - “[ERROR] Bonus number duplicates a winning number.”

 - [ ] When the user enters invalid data, throw `IllegalArgumentException` and re-prompt at the **same** step.